chhuang66/csPDM/README.md

 - check neuronal parameters available: <code>aEIFONETHREE_semiLocal --PYparam=help</code>
 - check simulation parameters available: <code>aEIFONETHREE_semiLocal -phelp</code>
 - initialize a new simulation: <code>aEIFONETHREE_semiLocal -I [Options] filename </code>
+- run simulations: <code>aEIFONETHREE_semiLocal -R+time filename </code>
+One example of how to run simulation with aEIFONETHREE_semiLocal is listed in example folder, which is written in python interface.